glab2019/PRBTD/README.md

 ```
 python train.py
 ```
-the model file and the prediction results are in 'Predict/scripts/model/bj_taxi_result'
+The model file and the prediction results are in 'Predict/scripts/model/bj_taxi_result'.

 3. Get to 'CreateNoise' for adding noise in the dataset
 ```
 python add_noise.py
 ```
-the output are 'data.csv' and 'noise.scv' in 'Result/origin/#/#/simulate_data' where '#' is the directory named by the specifical setting
+The output are 'data.csv' and 'noise.scv' in 'Result/origin/#/#/simulate_data' where '#' is the directory named by the specifical setting.

 The other .py files in 'CreateNoise' are to simulate the cases metioned in our paper, run them if necessary.